Who does this apply to?

 New domain names should not be registered or used for official university websites.

-All official university websites must utilize analytics software such as Google Analytics.
+All official university websites must utilize Google Analytics.

 Any links to sites not hosted on the mc.edu domain must be related to the University's vision of academic excellence and commitment to the cause of Christ and must not imply endorsement by the University.